jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Know your subresources (CSS, JS, images)

 The next thing to understand your website is to know what HTTP requests a page load triggers, when, and why.
-It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 10-20 on the list), and how critical they are.
+It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 10-20 on the list), and how critical they are. **Creating a flow chart with a diagramming software** might be also useful to better understand the relationships between the dependencies.

 If you're unsure about what a given request does, you may **try blocking it or introducing a huge artificial latency** and see how the website behaves (this is also useful for uncovering unexpected single-point-of-failure dependencies).
 There are countless ways to do it: the _"Request blocking"_ feature of Chrome Dev Tools, the _"AutoResponder"_ (with latency) feature of Fiddler, and _"Block"_ or _"SPOF"_ features of WebPageTest; even an adblocker in any browser will do.